 - Use a multi-directional method.
 For best results, you want to cover as much of your scalp as possible.
 This is why it is recommended to use a multi-directional method, including vertical, horizontal, and diagonal.

 - Wash and sanitize after each use.
 Allow the dermaroller to sit in an antibacterial wash for at least one minute after each use.
 Then, rinse, dry, and put away in a clean container.
-Doing this each and every time will reduce the chances of an infection.
+Doing this every time will reduce the chances of an infection.

 Costs and Availability